 This course will enable the student to take content they would be teaching and develop that content into a series of instructional modules.
 This will involve the culmination of instructional principles covered in previous courses.
 This course will involve planning, instructional development, and targeted assessment.
 The student will be able to immediately implement the newly designed course.

-- Director of Graduate Programs, School of Education
+- Director of Graduate and Transition to Teaching Programs, School of Education

 - Faculty Profile